aws/amazon-freertos/libraries/logging/README.md

 ```

 Your custom implementation of the logging interface needs to define these macros to
-map them to their logging implementation, depending on the logging levels you want to enable.
+map them to your logging implementation, depending on the logging levels you want to enable.
 Logging macros use format specifier and variable number of arguments, just like standard function, `printf`, but they use double parenthesis to support ISO C90 standard which should be taken care while defining them.

 If you have a thread safe printf function, LogInfo should be defined like